tpm2-software/tpm2-tools/man/tpm2_certify.1.md

   * **-P**, **--auth-object**=_OBJECT\_AUTH_:
     Use _OBJECT\_AUTH_ for providing an authorization value for the object specified in _CONTEXT\_OBJECT_.
-    Authorization values should follow the "authorization formatting standards, see section "Authorization Formatting".
+    Authorization values should follow the "authorization formatting standards", see section "Authorization Formatting".

   * **-k**, **--auth-key**=_KEY\_AUTH_: